DJTakushi/dblog/_posts/2021-12-28-2021-Christmas-card.md

 ## REI Projects

-My sister in Atlanta and I have been working on some rental properties over the past few years.
+My partner in Atlanta and I have been working on some rental properties over the past few years.

 <div class="img-m">
 <blockquote class="imgur-embed-pub" lang="en" data-id="a/Z1wVaa8"  ><a href="//imgur.com/a/Z1wVaa8">REI Montage</a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>
 </div>

 This fall, we acquired our second property, which has two separate buildings on it.
-My sister now lives in one, and the other we'll soon rent out.
+My partner now lives in one, and the other we'll soon rent out.
 It's been a struggle to deal with repairs, tenants, and the stress of large financial investments.
 Furthermore, it has been at times difficult dealing with my physical distance from these projects and inability to help with hands-on projects, which my sister has to then bear the full burden of (more on this shortly).
 However, these have overall been excellent projects for us, and we're looking to expand the portfolio over the years.
 It's also been a good way to stay close to my sister, who last year got her PhD from Emory and this year earned her black belt in Brazilian Jiu Jitsu.
 She's awesome.

 ## Future plans